The distinguished surname Novello can be traced back to the ancient and beautiful region of Venice

 Early Notables of the Novello family (pre 1700)

-Prominent among members of the family was Andrea, Antonio, and Giovanni Novello, who were involved in the Senate in Genoa during the late 13th century; Prosavio Novelli was Bishop of Ceneda in 1264; Luigi Novelli was a military Captain of 600 soldiers and was known for his bravery and outstanding conduct...
-Another 126 words (9 lines of text) are included under the topic Early Novello Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent among members of the family was Andrea, Antonio, and Giovanni Novello, who were involved in the Senate in Genoa during the late 13th century; Prosavio Novelli was Bishop of Ceneda in 1264; Luigi Novelli was a military Captain of 600 soldiers and was known for his bravery and outstanding conduct; Giuliano was mayor of Florence in 1293; many members of the Novelloni family of Bologna were involved in the Senate during the 14th century; also of this lineage was Pope Benedetto XII, who was elected in 1334; Francesco...
+Another 88 words (6 lines of text) are included under the topic Early Novello Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Novello family to the New World and Oceana